 In 2002, Laurie Frank's gallery, Media Rare, moved again to its present location at Santa Monica’s prestigious Bergamot Station Arts Center, under a new name, Frank Pictures Gallery.
 The gallery’s roster of artists includes legendary photographers Horace Bristol, Jeff Dunas, Robert Stivers, Andy Summers, and Lynn Goldsmith, noted California artists Laddie John Dill, Larry Bell, Andy Moses and others.

 Rip Georges is the former Creative Director of LA, The Los Angeles Times Magazine.
 With more than 20 years of experience in magazine design, fashion advertising and branding, he has served as the Design Director of Arts & Architecture, LA Style, Esquire, Mirabella and In Style magazines.
 He has received numerous awards and honors, including a National Magazine Award for Design (ASME) and the Henry Luce Award for Art Direction, as well as several gold medals from the Society of Publication Designers.
 He has also taught editorial design and art direction at Art Center College of Design in Pasadena, California

-Nancy Glowinski manages visual content licensing for North America for Reuters News Agency.Reviewer Preference: News and photojournalism.
+Nancy Glowinski is the Global Head of Pictures for the Reuters News Agency.Reviewer Preference: News and photojournalism.